Azure/azure-api-management-devops-resource-kit/README.md

 This repository provides [guidance](./README.md), [examples](./example/), and [tools](./src/README.md) to help you achieve API DevOps with Azure API Management.

 > **WARNING**
-> This project is entering "maintenance" mode and will soon be retired.
-We recommend the following
+> This project is now in "maintenance" mode.
+This means that no new features will be accepted and fixes will be limited to security fixes.
+We expect to retire the DevOps Resource Kit by the end of 2023.
+At that time, the DevOps Resource Kit repository will be archived and there will be no further updates.
+>
+> While you are free to fork the DevOps Resource Kit yourself, we recommend that you migrate to the following products:
-> actions:
+>
 > * If you are using `creator`, switch over to using Bicep templates.
-[Bicep](https://learn.microsoft.com/azure/azure-resource-manager/bicep/overview) is a descriptive language for describing infrastructure.
-You can find bicep modules for handling API Management APIs at [https://github.com/azure-samples/api-management-sample-apis](https://github.com/azure-samples/api-management-sample-apis).
+[Bicep](https://learn.microsoft.com/azure/azure-resource-manager/bicep/overview) is a descriptive language for describing infrastructure, fully supports all features of Azure API Management, and is covered in any support agreement that you have with Azure.
+You can find bicep modules and examples for handling API Management APIs at [https://github.com/azure-samples/api-management-sample-apis](https://github.com/azure-samples/api-management-sample-apis).
-> * If you are using `extractor`, switch your pipelines over to using [APIOps](https://github.com/azure/apiops).
+> * If you are using `extractor`, switch your pipelines to use [APIOps](https://github.com/azure/apiops).
 APIOps applies the concepts of GitOps to API deployments.
 It is faster and more flexible than the DevOps Resource Kit.
->
-> You are welcome to fork and maintain the DevOps Resource Kit yourself.
-However, we will not be doing additional feature releases of the DevOps Resource Kit.

 ## The Problem